RocktimRajkumar/ATS/README.md

 </center>

-> Intelligent Template based Data Extraction of significant fields and use them to extract meaningful information from all incoming documents with similar layouts.
+> Intelligent Template based Data Extraction of significant fields and use them as a meaningful information from all incoming documents with similar layouts.

+---

+## Prerequisites
+Before you begin, ensure you have met the following requirements:

+1. Python 3.8 or later.
+2. AWS account.

 ---